Burlington Catholic Central High School

 Catholic Central High School in Burlington, Wisconsin, United States, is a private, Catholic, co-educational high school in the Archdiocese of Milwaukee.

 Founded in 1920, it offers both college-prep and general studies for grades 9 through 12.

 Accreditation

 CCHS is a member of the National Catholic Educational Association and is accredited by AdvancED.
+One notable alumnus of the school is Gonzalo Perez, Jr.

+Athletics

+Catholic Central's athletic teams are nicknamed the Hilltoppers, and they have been members of the Midwest Classic Conference since 2023.